pulse2percept/pulse2percept/CONTRIBUTING.rst

     * **[STY]** for stylistic changes
     * **[REF]** for refactoring existing code

-    Once your PR is ready, request a review from `@arokem`_ and/or `@mbeyeler`_, who will review your changes before merging them into the main codebase.
+    Once your PR is ready, request a review from `@mbeyeler`_ and/or `@arokem`_, who will review your changes before merging them into the main codebase.

     .. note::

         If your PR is not yet ready to be merged, click on the dropdown arrow next to the "Create pull request" button and choose "Create draft pull request" instead.

         This will put your PR in `draft state`_ and block merging until you change the status of the PR to "Ready for review".

+More detailed instructions can be found below.

 .. _GitHub account: https://help.github.com/articles/signing-up-for-a-new-github-account
 .. _good-first-issue: https://github.com/pulse2percept/pulse2percept/labels/good-first-issue